Best Spring Hikes In America: 6 Epic Hikes Worth The Trek

 On this wind-swept ridge line the vegetation hugs close to the ground.
 Watch for rock formations with some poking through the hard dirt trail surface.
 Anyways, after continuing on for 3.2 miles (5.15 km) you’ll reach old Lower Pierce Point Ranch.
 All that remains is a cluster of cypress and eucalyptus trees.

 At 3.8 miles (6.12 km), is a sign pointing north to Tomales Point, here the trail turns into loose sand.
 It begins as a slog uphill, but does level out after a while.

 At the 4.4 miles (7.08 km) mark, you’ll reach the turnaround, an unmarked sandy bare spot.
 Past this point, steep bluffs drop straight to the sea.
 There is a path downhill to the tip of the point, but it’s best for sure-footed hikers only.
 Bluffs along the California coast are unstable.
 They tend to crumble and slide, especially in wet weather.
 Instead, groups with kids should stop and retrace their way back to the trailhead.

 Preparation Is Key

-Map: Take a topographic map with you, as this trail is confusing.
+- Map: Take a topographic map with you, as this trail is confusing.
 Going off route can lead to deadly consequences.
 Click to download a Tomales Point Map.
-(1,116 KB PDF)

-Cell phone: Reception is minimal to nonexistent but have one and set to airplane mode to save the battery.
+- Cell phone: Reception is minimal to nonexistent but have one and set to airplane mode to save the battery.
 In an emergency your cell should allow a 911 call if you get reception.
-Plus, there’s a pay phone at the Tomales Point trailhead parking lot.
+There’s a pay phone at the Tomales Point Trailhead parking lot.